jazzfan2/anagrams/README.md

 	Rodin twain combo
 	baton crown idiom

-For a detailed desscription see the man page included in this repository.
+For a detailed description see the man-page included in this repository.

 # Author:
 Written by Rob Toscani (rob_toscani@yahoo.com).